Alla-ud-din/Classes-Q3-Q4/to-do-app/backend/todo-app/README.md

 psycopg is a popular Python library that acts as a driver for connecting to PostgreSQL databases.
 It allows SQLAlchemy to communicate effectively with PostgreSQL by translating Python objects and queries into appropriate PostgreSQL commands.

+# engine = create_engine(connection_string, connect_args={'sslmode':'require'}, pool_recycle=300, pool_size=10, echo=True)

+* connect_args={'sslmode':'require'}

+SSL (Secure Sockets Layer) encrypts communication between your application and the database server

+* pool_recycle=300

+It specifies the time (in seconds) after which unused connections within the pool are recycled.

+* pool_size=10

+It specifies the initial number of connections that will be established in the connection pool.
+By default pool size in SQLAlchemy is 5.

+* echo=True

+Setting echo=True as an argument to create_engine enables detailed logging of database interactions.
+This means SQLAlchemy will print information to your console

 # SQLModel.metadata.create_all(engine)